Krutonium/My_Unified_NixOS_Config/README.md

 Other than that, everything is as much as possible done via imports, to make it all as modular as possible.

+## Useful Scripts:

+On a new install where you're replacing either a stock config or your own config with mine, run `link.sh`.
+If you've moved the repo and want it to update the repo location, run `relink.sh` instead.

+For me personally I also have `set_upstream.sh` which adds my personal gitea and github as remotes that will be pushed to at the same time.

 Questions?
 Comments?
 Open an Issue or contact me on Telegram [@Krutonium](t.me/Krutonium)!